 Let’s begin by looking at some basic cervical spine anatomy.
 The structure of the neck begins at the top of the thoracic spine and continues up the neck to the base of the skull.
 Within that small area are found seven vertebrae, nerves, the spinal cord, and the vertebral discs.
 In addition, there are various muscles, tendons, and ligaments designed to enable the neck to flex, to turn in different directions, and to hold up the weight of the head.

 The vertebrae are made up of small bones that are lined up on top of each other.
 The vertebrae, starting at the top, are listed as C1, C2, and so on, until you reach the bottom vertebrae, C7.
 If you have ever been told that you sustained an injury, your physician may have referred to the injury site by its cervical segment location.

 The vertebrae are separated by vertebral discs.
 The discs have three main purposes:

 Another purpose of the vertebrae in the cervical spine is to protect the spinal cord.
 There are eight nerve roots that are number C1-C8 in the cervical spine as well, and these nerve roots control specific motor functions and/or sensations in various areas of the body.
 For example, if there is an injury in the area of the C8 nerve root, which controls part of the function of the hands, pain or numbness could be experienced in the hand.

 Now that we have a basic picture of the physical anatomy of the cervical spine, let’s address some causes of neck pain.

-In general, the exact source of the mechanical neck pain is not known, although strains and sprains often contribute towards this type of injury.
+In general, the exact source of mechanical neck pain is not known, although strains and sprains often contribute to this type of injury.
 Some other causes of mechanical pain include: